Enrolment advice

 Your classes will now be displayed.

-Select the next available term and repeat the process until you are enrolled in the full academic year.
+Select the next available study term and repeat the process until you are enrolled in the full academic year.

 Once you've successfully enrolled, RMIT will issue you with a Statement of Enrolment (SoE) that confirms your program and course enrolment in a term.